AviatrixSystems/Docs/HowTos/openvpn_faq.rst

 ------------------------------------------------------

-The controller provides a REST API which can be invoked to change a user’s profile.
+The controller provides a API which can be invoked to change a user’s profile.
 Refer to API documentation under the Help menu.

 During this operation, the user’s existing VPN session will be